juse-less/pokeapi-sdk/README.md

 ```

 ### Request Pooling
-Also note that, because the `RequestPaginator`s are iterable, you can use them directly with the request Pool.
+Also note that, because `RequestPaginator`s are iterable, you can pass them directly to the request Pool.

 ```php
 use JuseLess\PokeApi\PokeApiConnector;